nicoprogramming1/rockPaperScissorsTheOdinProject/README.md

 The game will be played entirely by console, so no UI is needed.
 A human player will play against the computer along 5 rounds, and the score will decide who wins at the end.

+There'll be some limitations, like only use a prompt to ask the human player which it's going to be his selection.

 ### Planning

 There are several principal parts we can see right away: